BillRaymond/agile-in-action-podcast-repo/_posts/2021-09-28-introducing-agile-for-marketing.md

 libsynUrl: https://directory.libsyn.com/episode/index/id/20557871

 ---
-In our latest ""Agile for..."" series, we talk to Andrea Fryrear about Agile for Marketing.
+In our latest "Agile for..." series, we talk to Andrea Fryrear about Agile for Marketing.
 We discuss the unique structure of a marketing organization and the opportunities to reduce complexity and introduce agile methods.

-We talk about the pitfalls of simply ""going agile"" with existing frameworks, how to keep the focus on strategic work (without forgetting keep-the-lights-on work), and how to reduce work efforts by at least 30%.
+We talk about the pitfalls of simply "going agile" with existing frameworks, how to keep the focus on strategic work (without forgetting keep-the-lights-on work), and how to reduce work efforts by at least 30%.